-Our team of professionals is highly experienced in the various methods we offer and working with students on a personalized level.
+Our team of professionals are experts in the evidence-based methods we offer and working with students on a personalized level.
 We collaborate with the student’s team on a regular basis to ensure we are fulfilling their specific needs.

-Lisa has gained a wealth of experience parenting four children (each with individual challenges), so she can empathize with parents going through the overwhelming pursuit in supporting their children’s needs.
+Lisa has gained a wealth of experience parenting four children (each with individual challenges), so she can empathize with parents going through the often overwhelming pursuit in supporting their children’s needs.
 Lisa acts in partnership with parents as a resource and advocate.
 For instance, Lisa has a long history of supporting families through the difficult IEP process by preparing parents for meetings, coordinating with other specialists on the child’s team, and speaking on behalf and in the best interest of the parents and child at the IEP meetings.
 She also works collaboratively with other educational consultants and special education attorneys should a case rise to that level.

 Lisa is a master educator with nearly three decades of experience working in independent and private schools.
 She received a B.A. in Psychology (with an emphasis in child psychology) from Washington College, and two Master’s degrees (in Curriculum and Instruction as well as Educational Leadership and Administration).
-Lisa gained a wealth of experience “in the trenches” as a 2nd grade classroom teacher and a pilot inclusion teacher in Queen Anne’s County Public Schools, a Special Education Teacher at Radcliffe Creek School, and as a Learning Specialist at Charles E. Smith Jewish Day School.
+Lisa gained a wealth of experience “in the trenches” as a 2nd-grade classroom teacher and a pilot inclusion teacher in Queen Anne’s County Public Schools, a Special Education Teacher at Radcliffe Creek School, and as a Learning Specialist at Charles E. Smith Jewish Day School.
 In 2015, Lisa launched into sole private practice, now well-known as Imagine Possibility.

-Lisa continues her pursuit of education, experience, ongoing training and development, and relationships with like-minded individuals to ultimately fulfill her dream of being the head of a research-based school focused on the whole child….strong mind, strong body, strong student.
+Lisa continues her pursuit of education, experience, ongoing training and development, and relationships with like-minded individuals to ultimately fulfill her dream to affect nationwide change for the whole child….strong mind, strong body, strong student.

 While her passion is seeing individuals of any age realize their potential, Lisa finds balance in parenting four incredible children, reading, publishing, enjoying simple things, and running and biking outdoors as much as possible.